Uncle Wiggily in Connecticut: 1949 film adaptation

 Shortly after The New Yorker published "Uncle Wiggily" in March 1948, Salinger sold the movie rights to Samuel Goldwyn.
 The sale promised to advance Salinger’s career, and was financially lucrative.

 With its dialog-driven plot, "Uncle Wiggily" was more appropriate for a stage adaptation, and the story would require a major rewrite by the movie studio to achieve a film version.
 Salinger had relinquished all control over the screenplay, which was written by Julius and Philip Epstein.

 In the process of making a Hollywood film version, the story was transformed from “an exposé of the suburban society” into a sentimental love story with a happy ending.

-Salinger was profoundly dissatisfied by the results, and to his dismay, My Foolish Heart received two Academy Award nominations (Best Actress and Best Theme Song), and did well at the box office.
+Salinger was profoundly dissatisfied by the results, and to his dismay, My Foolish Heart received two Academy Award nominations—Best Actress Susan Hayward and Best Music (Song)--and did well at the box office.
 As a result, the author refused to allow any mainstream film studio the rights to adapt his works to the screen.